 - Whether a customer will have the option to cancel its domain name registration prior to and in lieu of Publication

+Other WG General Recommendations and Conclusions:

 The WG also discussed whether the current registrar accreditation and de-accreditation model might be applicable as a framework for P/P service providers.
 The WG agreed that there are some significant distinctions between the registrar model and P/P services, e.g. cancellation/transfer of a domain name is not the same as cancellation/transfer of a P/P service, and domain name transfers are governed by the IRTP (an ICANN Consensus Policy).
 However, there are also many similarities.

 The WG has concluded that the registrar model with its multiple steps, governed by the RAA, may not be entirely appropriate for P/P services; however, it is a useful starting point from which relevant portions may be adapted to apply to P/P service providers.

+In addition, the WG recommends that ICANN develop a public outreach and educational program for registrars, P/P service providers and customers (including potential customers) to inform them of the existence, launch and features of the P/P service accreditation program.

+The WG further recommends that providers should be required to maintain statistics on the number of Publication and Disclosure requests received and the number honored, and provide these statistics in aggregate form to ICANN for periodic publication.
+The data should be aggregated so as not to create a market where nefarious users of the domain name system are able to use the information to find the P/P service that is least likely to make Disclosures.

 Conclusions & Next Steps